 Please note, one of KCBA’s programs supports attorneys working with parents and guardians of at risk children.
 As a result, certain convictions would make an applicant ineligible.
 The King County Bar Association requires all employees be fully vaccinated against COVID-19.
 To meet this requirement, all employees must provide proof of vaccination approved by the Center for Disease Control and Prevention (CDC).
 If you need a reasonable accommodation for the application process, have questions regarding eligibility, or have vaccination questions, contact Len Roden at email@example.com.

 This is an exempt, full-time position based in Seattle, WA that may require occasional local travel within King County.
-Salary range starting at $70,000 yearly and increasing based on years of experience, with excellent benefits.
+Salary range is $70,000-$85,000 annually based on years of experience, with excellent benefits.
 Benefits include employer-paid healthcare, 401k plan with automatic employer contribution, subsidized transit pass, flexible spending account, professional development opportunities, paid vacation, sick leave, and more.

 Priority will be given to those who apply by 5:00 p.m.
-April 27, 2022 via email.
-Make “Records Project Staff Attorney” your subject line and send a letter of interest that addresses any lived or professional experience that would contribute to our advocacy, resume, and three references to: HR@kcba.org.
+July 5th, 2022 via email.
+Make “Records Project Staff Attorney” your subject line and send a letter of interest that addresses any lived or professional experience that would contribute to our advocacy and our commitment to anti-racism and equity, resume, and three references to: HR@kcba.org.